Publication date: 14 Aug 2025

 About the Preakness Stakes

-The Preakness Stakes is one of the three major horse races in the United States, held annually since 1873 on the third Saturday in May at Pimlico Race Course in Baltimore, Maryland, USA.
-This is the second race in the Triple Crown series that takes place 2 weeks after the Kentucky Derby.
-The course is 1.9 km long.
+Preakness Stakes is one of the three premier horse races in the United States, annually bringing together the best three-year-old thoroughbreds and jockeys.
+Since 1873, the race has been held on the third Saturday of May at the legendary Pimlico Racecourse in Baltimore, Maryland.
+This event is the second leg of the U.S. Triple Crown, taking place two weeks after the Kentucky Derby.
+The race distance is 1.9 km (1 3/16 miles).

 2026 Preakness Stakes

-In 2026, the second race of the US Triple Crown — the Preakness Stakes — will be held on May 16.
-Unlike the usual place, this time the races will take place at the Laurel Park racetrack in Maryland.
-This decision is due to the large-scale reconstruction of the historic Pimlico track in Baltimore, which will last until 2027.
+In 2026, the second race of the U.S. Triple Crown series — Preakness Stakes — will take place on Saturday, May 16.
+This year, the event will be held at Laurel Park, Maryland, due to a major renovation of the historic Pimlico track in Baltimore, which will continue through 2027.

-Despite the move, all the main traditions of the Preakness are preserved: the distance remains the standard – 1 3/16 miles, and the best three-year-old horses of the season will meet on the track again.
-This is the 151st edition of the race, and interest in it, as always, is huge – after all, it is here that contenders for the “crown” after the Kentucky Derby are determined.
+Despite the temporary relocation, all key traditions of Preakness Stakes remain intact: the race distance stays at 1 3/16 miles, and the top three-year-old horses of the season will compete on the track once again.
+This will be the 151st running of the race, and interest is as high as ever, as it determines the potential Triple Crown contenders following the Kentucky Derby.

-Laurel Park already hosted the races in 2025 and will again become a temporary home for the Preakness.
-Organizers promise spectacular races, a festive atmosphere, fan zones and a concert program.
-Even with the new track, the race remains one of the most anticipated on the American racing calendar.
+Laurel Park previously hosted Preakness Stakes in 2025 and will again serve as the temporary home for this prestigious race.
+Organizers promise thrilling competitions, a festive atmosphere, fan zones, and live entertainment.
+Even at a new venue, the race remains one of the most anticipated events in the American Thoroughbred racing calendar.

 History of the horse races

-Preakness Stakes are named after horse Preakness, who won Pimlico race in the 19th century.
-First held in 1873, race has since become an important part of American equestrian culture.
-Race spans 1,900 meters, making it the shortest of all Triple Crown events, but still intense and spectacular.
+Name Preakness Stаkes comes from horse Preakness, who won at Pimlico Racecourse in 19th century.
+First race took place in 1873 and has since become important part of American horse racing culture.
+Distance of 1,900 meters makes it shortest of all Triple Crown races, yet it remains no less intense and spectacular.

 Previous horse races results